All Woods Summer Wonders camps are led by expert instructors who love what they do.

 Britt Wilson

-In addition to her 14+ years of public school teaching experience, Britt Wilson moonlights as a storyteller and songwriter in her spare time.
-She brings an energetic and practical approach to creativity and wants to share the practice of visual storytelling in a safe and wildly imaginative environment.
+In addition to her 15+ years of public school teaching experience, Britt Wilson moonlights as a storyteller and songwriter in her spare time.
+She brings an energetic and practical approach to creativity and wants to share the strange magic of storytelling in a safe and wildly imaginative environment.

 |